econ122/tp1/README.md

 Your team will be responsible for submitting the following:

-1.  **R Markdown Report:** A comprehensive, reproducible report (`.Rmd` and `.md` file) that documents your entire investigation process from data cleaning to final insights.
+**R Markdown Report:** A comprehensive, reproducible report that documents your entire investigation process from data cleaning to final insights.
 The report should tell the story of your data.
 I will be grading not only on correctness of the analysis but by how easily it is to digest

+1.  `TP1.Rmd` - Your `Rmd` file that has all the code
+2.  `TP1.md` - The report file that displays all output and figures

 Here are some guidelines for the report